Step aboard to enjoy the simple life – of sunshine, turquoise seas, Turkish hospitality and balmy nights under the stars.

-Cruise the Aegean’s pristine blue waters aboard an exclusive Turkish gulet – a classic, twin-masted, hand-built vessel built to traditional designs, finished in gleaming hardwood and furnished with modern comforts.
-Stretch out on the forward sun deck, dine under awnings or in the plush saloon, swim and snorkel to your heart’s content.
-When days of hidden coves or delightful ports of call are done, enjoy a convivial drink with new-found friends under skies awash with stars.
+Cruise the Aegean’s pristine, blue waters aboard a Turkish Gulet – a classic vessel, built to traditional designs, and the perfect floating home for the most carefree, back-to-nature type of holidays.
+Stretch out on the forward sun deck, dine under awnings or in the saloon, and swim and snorkel to your heart’s content.
+Then, when each day of hidden coves or delightful ports of call is done, enjoy a convivial drink with new-found friends under skies awash with stars before retiring to your cabin to dream of doing it all again tomorrow.

 Turkish Gulet Cruising Available Departures: